data-modelisation/prompt-engineering/README.md

 ```python
 model = GPT4All(model_name, model_path="models")
 ```
-The folowing table contains the description of the notebook:
+The following table provides an overview of the notebooks contained within this project:

 | Notebook Filename                        | Description                                                   |
 |-------------------------------------------|---------------------------------------------------------------|